onkelbeh/HomeAssistantRepository/README.md

  * esphome (soon i'll throw away Tasmota...)
  * platformio

-Since `homeassistant-0.95.0_beta0` `esphome-1.13.6` can be run again in the same environment with homeassistant, homeassistant does not insist on `dev-python/pyyaml-3.13` anymore.
+Since homeassistant-0.95.0_beta0 `esphome-1.13.6` can be run again in the same environment with homeassistant, because homeassistant does not insist on `dev-python/pyyaml-3.13` anymore.

-If you have questions or suggestions don't hesitate to contact me...
+If you have questions or suggestions don't hesitate to contact me, anyhelp is very welcome.

+Currently there's work to build a package for:
+ - homeassistant-pyozw-0.1.4
+ - open-zwave-hass-0.1.4
+ - python-openzwave
+They mix up python code with some c++, currently i have no idea how to handle that.

 #### You will find this Repository at
 | Location | Web | Clone me here |
 | ------ | ------ | ------ |